Probing the quantum metric of 3D topological insulators: Quantum metric magnetoresistance

 In general, $\sigma^{2\omega}$ can be parsed into terms that scale with different powers of the electronic scattering time $\tau$.
-While the BMER is an extrinsic disorder-mediated effect and consequently $\sigma^{2\omega}_{\textrm{BMER}} \sim \tau^2$, the QMMR is intrinsic and thus independent of $\tau$, i.e., $\sigma^{2\omega}_{\textrm{QMMR}} \sim \tau^0$ \cite{Kaplan2022,Lahiri2023,Sala2025}.
+While the BMER is an extrinsic disorder-mediated effect and, consequently, $\sigma^{2\omega}_{\textrm{BMER}} \sim \tau^2$, the QMMR is intrinsic and, thus, independent of $\tau$, i.e., $\sigma^{2\omega}_{\textrm{QMMR}} \sim \tau^0$ \cite{Kaplan2022,Lahiri2023,Sala2025}.
 Hall effect measurements indicate that the electronic mobility, hence the scattering time that is proportional to it, increases monotonically upon lowering the temperature (Extended Data Fig. 1).
 This implies that, if the BMER were preponderant, $R^{2\omega}$ and $\sigma^{2\omega}$ should also become larger with decreasing temperature.
-In contrast, the nonlinear magnetoresistance and nonlinear conductivity increase as temperature is lowered but only until a saturation occurring approximately below 30 K, as shown in Fig. 4a and Extended Data Fig. 4.
+In contrast, the nonlinear magnetoresistance and nonlinear conductivity increase as temperature is lowered, but only until a saturation occurring approximately below 30 K, as shown in Fig. 4a,b and Extended Data Fig. 5.
 This saturation establishes that nonlinear transport at low temperature is independent of $\tau$ and demonstrates, therefore, its quantum geometrical origin.
+This interpretation is corroborated by a scaling analysis that demonstrates the independence of the nonlinear conductivity from the electronic mobility at temperatures below 30 K (Fig. 4c and Extended Data Fig. 6), as typical of intrinsic effects driven by quantum geometry \cite{Gao2023,Wang2023c}.
 Whereas the participation of the BMER in the total signal cannot be excluded, the observation of resistance and conductivity plateaus is a strong indication that the QMMR provides the dominant contribution to the nonlinear transport, at least below 30 K, where the total carrier density is also constant (Extended Data Fig. 1).